Velliz/pudo/_docs/a-getting-started/configuration.md

 > At the end wizard is asking for another connection you can answer with y/n

+You can refer to database section for detailed information.

 ---

 **Extending and customize your own config**